jacquestvanzuydam/laravel-firebird/README.md

         Schema::dropSequence('seq_users_id');
 ```

-* The implementation of auto-increment columns in two ways: through
+* The implementation of auto-increment columns in two ways:
-the automatic generation of sequences and before insert trigger, or using
+1. through the automatic generation of sequences and before insert trigger
-identity fields (only in Firebird 3.0).

 ```php
         // CREATE TABLE "users" (